History of the floppy disk: Mitsumi Quick Disk

-Another 3-inch (75 mm) format was Mitsumi's Quick Disk format, originally released for the MSX computer in 1984.
-The Quick Disk format is referred to in various size references: 2.8-inch, 3-inch×3-inch and 3-inch×4-inch.
+A near 3-inch format was Mitsumi's Quick Disk format, originally released for the MSX computer in 1984.
+The Quick Disk format is referred to in various size references: 2.8 in, 3 in and 3 × 4 in.
 Mitsumi offered this as OEM equipment, expecting their VAR customers to customize the packaging for their own particular use; disks thus vary in storage capacity and casing size.
 The Quick Disk uses a 2.8-inch magnetic media, break-off write-protection tabs (one for each side), and contains a see-through hole near the center spindle (used to ensure spindle clamping).
-Nintendo packaged the 2.8-inch magnetic media in a 3-inch×4-inch housing, while others packaged the same media in a 3-inch×3-inch square housing.
+Nintendo packaged the 2.8-inch magnetic media in a 3×4-inch housing, while others packaged the same media in a 3-inch square housing.

 The Quick Disk's most successful use was in Nintendo's Famicom Disk System (FDS).
-The FDS package of Mitsumi's Quick Disk used a 3-inch×4-inch plastic housing called the "Disk Card".
+The FDS package of Mitsumi's Quick Disk used a 3×4-inch plastic housing called the "Disk Card".
 Most FDS disks did not have cover protection to prevent media contamination, but a later special series of five games did include a protective shutter.

-Mitsumi's "3-inch" Quick Disk media were also used in a 3-inch×3-inch housing for many Smith Corona word processors.
-The Smith Corona disks are confusingly labeled "DataDisk 2.8-inch", presumably referring to the size of the medium inside the hard plastic case.
+Mitsumi's "3-inch" Quick Disk media were also used in a 3 × 3 in housing for many Smith Corona word processors.
+The Smith Corona disks are confusingly labelled "DataDisk 2.8 inches", presumably referring to the size of the medium inside the hard plastic case.

 The Quick Disk was also used in several MIDI keyboards and MIDI samplers of the mid-1980s.
 A non-exhaustive list includes: the Roland S-10, Roland S-220, and MKS100 samplers, the Korg SQD1, the Korg SQD8 MIDI sequencer, Akai's 1985 model MD280 drive for the S-612 MIDI sampler, Akai's X7000 / S700 (rack version) and X3700, and the Yamaha MDF1 MIDI disk drive (intended for their DX7/21/100/TX7 synthesizers, RX11/21/21L drum machines, and QX1, QX21 and QX5 MIDI sequencers).